MazBer/SpaceEscape/README.md

 #### ING

 I have created a simple game using Unity.
-It is the Beta 4 version and it has many shortcomings.
+It is the Beta 0.05 version and it has many shortcomings.
 I would be very happy if you could share your ideas.

 #### TR

 Unity'yi kullanarak basit bir oyun geliştirdim.
-Beta 3 sürümü olup birçok eksiği bulunmaktadır.
+Beta 0.05 sürümü olup birçok eksiği bulunmaktadır.
 Fikirlerinizi paylaşırsanız çok mutlu olurum.

 ## News

 #### ING
 - UI bugs fixed.
-- Background bugs fixed.
-- Twenty planets were added for the background.
+- Three planets were added for the background.
-- Ruby added.
 - UI has been updated.
-- Random planet generation added.
-- The location of the generated planets has been made random.
-- The rotation of the generated planets has been made random.
+- Textures have been renewed.
 #### TR
 - UI hataları düzeltildi.
-- Arka plan hataları düzeltildi.
-- Arka plan için yirmi gezegen eklendi.
+- Arka plan için üç gezegen eklendi.
-- Yakut eklendi.
 - UI güncellendi.
-- Oluşturulan gezegenlere rastgelelik eklendi.
-- Oluşturulan gezegenlerin konumuna rastgelelik eklendi.
-- Oluşturulan gezegenlerin rotasyonuna rastgelelik eklendi.
+- Dokular yenilendi.

 ## Screenshots